The Common Program of the People's Republic of China 1949-1954

 CCP Zhejiang Provincial Committee’s Comprehensive Report on the First “Five-Anti” Campaign and Future Deployment

-Shaanxi Provincial Labor Department Directive on Government Labor Departments Protecting Workers’ Rights and Supporting Worker and Shop Assistant Participation in the “Five-Anti” Campaign
+Shaanxi Provincial Labour Department Directive on Government Labour Departments Protecting Workers’ Rights and Supporting Worker and Shop Assistant Participation in the “Five-Anti” Campaign

 CCP East China Bureau’s Reply to Zhejiang's Report on the First “Five-Anti” Campaign